Pipes36/QuestAPI/README.md

 This is first function of the ETL chain, but the next two functions follow the same pattern as this one.

 *PATTERN* :
-1. Extract data from the CSV file in a readStream
+1. Extract data from the CSV file using a readStream
 2. Transform the data to fit the Mongoose Schema
 3. Load the data into Mongo with Mongoose Queries
 4. Repeat

 * **IMPORTANT** : This implementation only moves as fast as Mongoose Queries can resolve, but it works within the constraints of the V8 engine's memory heap.

+* Each chunk received from the stream is about 530 rows from the CSV.
 * Each function also invokes timer() which is a HoF.
 The resulting function is invoked again at the end of the process, giving us the function duration.
 * For the transformations, we abstract that logic into separate functions that return the objects to be used by the Mongoose Query.
 * A log is also scheduled every 1000 queries for human sanity checks.